droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 Successfully installed droonga-http-server.
 ~~~

-If installation scripts didn't work as expected and you couldn't install them, see [the tutorial to install services without installation script](../manual-install/).

 After that, do same operations on another computer `node1` (`192.168.100.51`) also.
 Then two computers successfully prepared to work as Droonga nodes.